samdze/godot-native-bullets-plugin/README.md

 1. Copy the addons/native_bullets folder in your addons folder.
 2. Navigate to Project -> Project Settings -> Plugin and enable the Native Bullets plugin.

-For best performance, toggle `use_bvh` off in Project Settings -> Physics -> 2d.
+For best performance, toggle `physics/2d/use_bvh` off in Project Settings.

 ### BulletKit creation

 The first thing to do is create a BulletKit resource and choose how bullets will appear and behave tweaking its properties.

-1. Create a new empty resource and assign one of the scripts you can find in the `addons/native_bullets/kits` folder to it.
+1. Create a new BulletKt resource.
-   In this example, we'll assign the `basic_bullet_kit.gdns` script.
+   In this example, we'll create a BasicBulletKit from the resource list.
-   New properties will appear in the resource inspector.
+   Selecting it, its properties will appear in the resource inspector.
 2. To get started, fill the `texture` property with any texture you have.
-3. As the `material`, you can use a new material resource using the `animated_shader.gdshader` you can find in the utils folder.
+3. As the `material`, you can create a new material resource using `animated_shader.gdshader` as the shader.
+You can find it in the utils folder.
-   This shader takes care of animating your bullets if you specify more than 1 frame in its parameters.
+   This shader is optional, it takes care of animating your bullets if you specify more than 1 frame in its parameters.
+You can customize it, create your own or use a standard material.

 4. For now, turn off `collisions_enabled`, turn `use_viewport_as_active_rect` on, turn `auto_rotate` off and set `unique_modulate_component` to `None`.
    See the [Reference](#reference) section to learn more.